Oven Roasted Brussel Sprouts

 More Side Dish Recipes

-If you enjoy tasty, healthy side dishes, you’ll love these:
+If you enjoy tasty, healthy side dishes, you’ll love these other veggie-based recipes:

 Have you made this easy 30-minutes side dish recipe?
 Share a comment or review below.

 Preparation:5 Ingredients Or Less